Einholz-Gao/AP_kd-tree/README.md

 |-3,5,11|-2,10,-6|
 |9,10,-4|-3,3,3|

 Now we have a `Cmakelist.txt`.
+To build and run:

-Run the command `cmake .` in the terminal.
+1. Run the command `cmake .` in the terminal.

    Then you will get a `Makefile` in the folder.

-Run `make` in the terminal.
+2. Run `make` in the terminal.
 You will get the exe file: `main`

-Run it.
+3. Run it.
+You will get this result on the terminal.

 ```bash
               /-----(9, 10, -4)